Harshal-Ahire/WayCode/README.md

 WayCode is an AI-driven developer tool that performs **context-aware, multi-file code refactoring** using a Retrieval-Augmented Generation (RAG) pipeline.

-It is designed as an **AI-assisted workflow system**, embedding LLM capabilities into real developer workflows to improve code quality, performance, and maintainability.
+It is designed as an **AI-assisted development workflow**, embedding LLM capabilities directly into real coding environments to improve code quality, performance, and maintainability.

 ---

 ## Overview

-WayCode enables automated refactoring by combining:
+WayCode automates code refactoring by combining:
-- Semantic code retrieval (vector search)
+- Semantic code retrieval using embeddings
 - Context-aware LLM reasoning
 - Persistent memory of project-specific patterns

-The system operates beyond single-file limitations by dynamically retrieving relevant context across the codebase.
+The system overcomes LLM context limitations by dynamically retrieving relevant code across files.

 ---

-## Core Capabilities
+## Key Capabilities

 - **RAG-Based Refactoring Pipeline**
-  Retrieves semantically relevant code snippets using embeddings and injects them into LLM prompts.
+  Retrieves relevant code context using vector search and injects it into LLM prompts.

 - **Multi-file Context Awareness**
-  Handles cross-file dependencies by dynamically building context from related files.
+  Handles cross-file dependencies by dynamically constructing context.

 - **Learning Memory System**
-  Stores and reuses project-specific coding patterns for consistent refactoring.
+  Stores project-specific patterns and reuses them for consistent refactoring.

-- **AI-Driven Workflow Integration**
+- **Workflow Integration (CLI)**
-  Functions as a CLI-based automation tool embedded directly into developer workflows.
+  Operates as a CLI tool embedded directly into developer workflows.

-- **Performance Optimization Engine**
+- **Performance Optimization**
-  Identifies inefficiencies (e.g., O(N) → O(1)) and improves algorithmic performance.
+  Identifies inefficient patterns and improves algorithmic complexity.

-- **Resilient LLM Interaction**
+- **Safe Code Transformation**
-  Validates outputs and ensures syntactic correctness and safe transformations.
+  Validates outputs to prevent syntax errors and unsafe changes.

 ---